Barack Obama presidential eligibility litigation: Ankeny v. Governor of the State of Indiana

-In December 2008, Steve Ankeny and Bill Kruse filed a "Petition for Extraordinary Writ of Prohibition" against the Governor of Indiana to block "any popular votes for Barack Obama and Joe Biden for the appointment as Chief Electors [sic]."
-A hearing was held, and on March 16, 2009, the Governor's motion to dismiss was granted.
+In December 2008, Steve Ankeny and Bill Kruse filed a "Petition for Extraordinary Writ of Prohibition" against Indiana governor Mitch Daniels to block "any popular votes for Barack Obama and Joe Biden for the appointment as Chief Electors [sic]."
+A hearing was held, and on March 16, 2009, Daniels' motion to dismiss was granted.
 The Plaintiffs appealed the ruling to the Indiana Court of Appeals, which upheld it on November 12, 2009.

 The appellate decision addressed the question of whether Obama's eligibility was affected by his father's lack of U.S. citizenship, saying that "[b]ased upon the language of Article II, Section 1, Clause 4 and the guidance provided by Wong Kim Ark, we conclude that persons born within the borders of the United States are 'natural born Citizens' for Article II, Section 1 purposes, regardless of the citizenship of their parents."
 On April 1, 2010, the Indiana Supreme Court rejected, without comment, a request to consider the case.